 In our building…

 The Co-op Nursery School at Heights Christian Church provides creative learning experiences for pre-school children in well-equipped, cheerful rooms.
+We offer a Reggio-Emilia-inspired cooperative preschool designed for children ages 2-5.
+Experienced teachers work closely with families to create a nurturing, play-based learning environment that fosters joy and encourages young children to explore, create and experiment.
 Parents aid professional staff in guiding early socialization and readiness activities throughout the school year.
 Find out more at www.shakerpreschool.com.

 The Elegant Flea Thrift Shop, open Thursdays 10 a.m. to 12 p.m. and Saturdays 11 a.m. to 4 p.m., is a resale shop accessed from the Winslow Road entrance.